 4. Learn To Accept Your Kid’s Mistakes

 As a parent, it is indeed hard to stand and see your kid make mistakes.
-But, as long as the significances are not dreadful, permit your kid to face the outcome of doing such a mistake.
+Still, as long as the consequences are not dreadful, permit your kid to face the outcome of doing such a mistake.
 Don’t do this often.
 Keep this session once in a while.
 They tend to be more responsible only when they learn from their mistakes.
 While it might seem harsh initially, it is one of the most effective ways to help them remember their responsibility lessons in the future.

 5. Walk The Talk